 - Grow-as-you-go: Expand and transform your digital platform with additional services or your own microservices.

 Composable Commerce: Flexibility in the frontend

 Having flexibility in the frontend is one of the key success factors in international B2B e-commerce, because it sets you apart from the competition.
 In B2B, it is not enough to just customize the logo.
 Products are more complex and there are multi-layered purchasing processes that need to be taken into account.

-The frontent also takes into account the extended customer lifecycle, because long-term customer relationships go beyond product search, detail page and check-out.
-The frontent brings together processes that enable subscriptions to relevant consumables, realize the digital mapping of the registered machine park ("installed base"), or allow appointment bookings with contractual partners.
+The frontend also takes into account the extended customer lifecycle, because long-term customer relationships go beyond product search, detail page and check-out.
+The frontend brings together processes that enable subscriptions to relevant consumables, realize the digital mapping of the registered machine park ("installed base"), or allow appointment bookings with contractual partners.

 If the underlying commerce solution makes all business capabilities available via APIs, each national unit can personalize its own frontend (with its own developers or an agency) according to digital maturity and customer benefit.
 Local and central applications can also be smoothly connected via the standard API (ERP, PIM, DAM...)
 No on-site team is needed for operation.